biotite-dev/biotite/doc/develop.rst

 Module imports
 ^^^^^^^^^^^^^^

-In Biopython 2.0, the user imports packages rather than single modules (similar to `numpy`).
-In order for that to work, the ``__init__.py`` file of each Biopython 2.0 subpackage needs to import all of its modules, whose content is publicly accessible, in a relative manner.
+In Biotite, the user imports packages rather than single modules (similar to *NumPy*).
+In order for that to work, the ``__init__.py`` file of each Biotite subpackage needs to import all of its modules, whose content is publicly accessible, in a relative manner.

 .. code-block:: python